 Severe or repetitive injury to the spine may also worsen existing disc degeneration or may speed up the beginning of the disc desiccation process.

-Preventing the Causes of Lumbar Degenerative Disc Disease
+Preventing Lumbar Degenerative Disc Disease Causes

 There is no way to prevent the normal degenerative processes from acting on the intervertebral discs in the lumbar spine.
 However, it is certainly possible to prevent yourself from suffering under the possibly mistaken notion that these processes are the reasons for your back pain.